 Xylella fastidiosa is a bacterial disease with many sub species and strains not known to occur in the UK.

 In mainland Europe, most notably France (Corsica and mainland France) and Italy there have been several outbreaks of different sub-species which have led to significant impacts on plants both in the wider environment and those grown commercially for olive production.
 In 2016 Xylella was detected in Spain for the first time on cherry trees in a nursery on the Balearic Islands.
-It was found for the first time on mainland Spain in 2017, in almond trees.
+It was found for the first time on mainland Spain in 2017, in almond trees, and in 2019 was confirmed for the first time in Portugal, on lavender.
 Although EU regulated, there remains some concern about the risk of introduction to the UK via infected host plants imported as plants for planting considered to be the most likely pathway for entry.
 The disease is spread by insects that feed on the xylem fluid, that is the vessel of the plant which carries water.
 This includes the widespread and common meadow spittlebug, which is the principle insect spreading the disease in Italy and France.

 Eradication measures for Xylella in the event of an outbreak have been set out in emergency EU legislation.
 When Xylella is detected in an outbreak situation, all hosts within 100 metres must be destroyed and the area treated to control the vectors.
 There will also be measures placed on businesses trading in host plants within 5 km.
 The implementation of these measures would lead to environmental and social impacts.